 Want a quick-and-dirty guideline?
 Use 1/500 second or faster for sports and wildlife action.
 Use 1/100 second or faster for telephoto portrait images.
 Use 1/50 second or faster for wider-angle portrait or travel photos where your subject isn’t moving too much.
 If your subject is completely still, and you have a tripod, use any shutter speed you want.

 Your lens probably looks something like this.
 The shape in the middle is called the aperture.
-It’s made up of several blades – nine of them in this case, but your lens may differ.
+It is made up of several blades – nine of them in this case, but your lens may differ.

 Aperture blades work a lot like the pupil in your eyes.
-At night, your pupils dilate so that you can see more easily.
+At night, your pupils dilate so you can see things more easily.
 The same is true for aperture.
-When it’s dark, you can open the aperture blades in your lens and let in more light.
+When it is dark, you can open the aperture blades in your lens and let in more light.
 Aperture is written as f/Number.
 For example, you can have an aperture of f/2, or f/8, or f/16, and so on.

-Which aperture setting is best for photography?
+So, which aperture setting is best for photography and capturing the proper in-camera exposure?
 It depends upon the photo.
 Aperture influences many parts of an image, but it has two effects that are more important than anything else: exposure and depth of field.

 A large aperture lets in more light.
 Apertures like f/1.4 and f/2 practically let you see in the dark.
-On the flip side, a small aperture like f/16 (with nearly closed aperture blades) barely lets in any light at all.
+On the flip side, a small aperture like f/16 (with nearly closed aperture blades) lets in far less light.
 If you try to photograph Milky Way at f/16, your final image will be essentially black.

 By changing your aperture and shutter speed settings, you can capture exactly the amount of light you want – resulting in a photo with the proper exposure.
-That’s what makes aperture so powerful.
+That is what makes aperture so powerful.